 102-1 Description.

 Maintain traffic within the limits of the project for the duration of the construction period, including any temporary suspensions of the work.
 Construct and maintain detours.
 Provide facilities for access to residences, businesses, etc., along the project.
 Furnish, install and maintain traffic control and safety devices during construction.
 Furnish and install work zone pavement markings for maintenance of traffic (MOT) in construction areas.
-Provide any other special requirements for safe and expeditious movement of traffic specified in the Plans.
+Provide any other special requirements for safe and expeditious movement of traffic specified in the Temporary Traffic Control Plans.
 MOT includes all facilities, devices and operations as required for safety and convenience of the public within the work zone.

 Do not maintain traffic over those portions of the project where no work is to be accomplished or where construction operations will not affect existing roads.
 Do not obstruct or create a hazard to any traffic during the performance of the work, and repair any damage to existing pavement open to traffic.